Ethereum eth

 • Store of value: As ETH is an important resource to running the blockchain, many users may choose to buy and hold as ETH becomes more scarce and a required asset to buy for gas.

-• Economic incentive: ETH is primarily the economic incentive for miners or stakers to secure and validate the blockchain.
+• Economic incentive: ETH is primarily the economic incentive for stakers to secure and validate the blockchain.
 Without ETH, there’s no incentive for users to secure the chain.